Robot using computer

 Source: Google

-AI will generate a snippet that is an aggregate of multiple sources, with sources cited and linked off to the side.
+AI will generate a response or answer to a query that is an aggregate of multiple sources, with those sources cited and linked off to the side.
 The experience and layout can evolve based on how the user interacts, e.g. by asking follow-up questions, clicking related links, etc.

 Gif example of an AI generated snippet